Kolin29/Guidance_Simplepage/README.md

 ## Notes

-Developed for Magento Enterprise Edition 1.14.2.0.
-It is quite basic so it should work for past versions of community and enterprise.
+Developed on Magento Enterprise Edition 1.14.2.0 but it is quite basic so it should work for all versions of community and enterprise.
 Please report an issue if you experience a problem.